Pedal piano: Performers

 In recent years, performance of works for the pedal piano on that instrument, as opposed to on organ, has increased.
 Recent performers on the pedal piano include the American organist and pianist Dana Robinson, Jean Dubé, Olivier Latry, the American organist Peter Sykes, the German organist Martin Schmeding, the Slovenian organist and harpsichordist Dalibor Miklavčič, the American pianist John Khouri, Jean Guillou, Cameron Carpenter, and Roberto Prosseda.

 Mark Whitty of Australia built his own electric piano with 15 bass pedals in 1980.
 In the 1990s, he converted it for MIDI, controlling a Roland piano module running into a Yamaha 200w p/ch stereo mixer amplifier, with the keyboard panned left and right and the pedals panned center.

 Compositions for pedal piano

+(In addition to the following list of music that is specifically for pedal piano, music written for organ can often be played on the pedal piano by reading directly from the organ score.)